top of page

 Term dates are on this page.

-We have a tea break at 11, with lots of snacks.
-If you would like something more substantial, there is a coffee shop in the Wilmslow Guild (30 second walk), a small co-op supermarket (5 minute walk) and a Gail's coffee shop (7 minute walk).
+We take a tea break at 11 AM, with snacks and homemade treats.
+If you prefer something more substantial, there’s a coffee shop in the Wilmslow Guild (just a 30-second walk away), as well as a small Co-op supermarket (5 minutes' walk) and Gail's coffee shop (7 minutes' walk).

 Any school day is fine to visit, although Thursdays are generally best for CPD and for new student visitors.
 Peter is in every day and Malcolm is usually in on Thursdays and Fridays.
 We really don't need any notice for teachers or for students who have visited us on previous occasions, you can just turn up.

 The number of teachers and students varies considerably from day to day and from week to week.
-We have 14 trainees (January 2025), but most are part-time, so on an average day there about 4 teachers and about 8 students with a wide variation.
+We have 15 trainees (April 2026), but most are part-time, so on an average day there about 4 teachers and about 6 students, with a wide variation.

 INFORMATION FOR VISITING TEACHERS

-All qualified teachers are always welcome to visit our classes on any training day, without notice, and are always free to arrive and depart at the time of their choosing.
-This is normal for our school, you don't need to ask!
+We welcome qualified teachers to visit our classes anytime, with no prior notice required.
+Whether you want to observe or participate, you're free to come and go as you please.
 You can be assured of a warm welcome, turns (if you want them) and tea and snacks, and are free to do as much or as little teaching as you like.

 INFORMATION FOR VISITING STUDENTS